NFL Football Penalties Explained

 A general term for when one team has moved across the line before the start of a play.

-Enforced at the spot of the foul if committed by defense.
-10-yard penalty if committed by offense.
+Enforced at the spot of the foul if committed by the defense.
+10-yard penalty if committed by the offense.

 When a forward pass is thrown, both the offensive and defensive players have the right to catch the football.
 But once the ball is airborne a player may not interfere with another player to impede him from getting to the football.
 Sometimes players accidentally run into each other, which is called incidental contact and not a penalty.